 After all these years it was time we fussed over mum.
 At first she was hesitant and persistent because she could do things on her own.
 As time went on, when she physically couldn’t help herself anymore, she let us.
 It was in these days I really felt like I was giving back for all her years of effort.
 I would happily sit in the chair next to her and chat.
 Or we would both end up falling asleep from exhaustion.
 I would do anything she asked.
 Get more water, take out the rubbish, get the mail, bring in the laundry, pay the bills online.
 Anything.
 Everything.
 One time she asked me to go feed the birds.
 We have a bird feeder to entice the wild birds to come.
 The King Parrots, Elvis and Priscilla, were her favourite.
 I had to tell her I would in a minute after rolling my eyes.
 I was so tired.
 I was laying across the couch behind her but she couldn’t see me.
 If she could, she would have waited a little while longer.

-Every night when mum went to bed, Bro 2 and I would go, sit and chat with her for five or ten minutes.
+Every night when mum went to bed, my brother and I would go, sit and chat with her for five or ten minutes.
 It was a “just in case” we didn’t get to see her tomorrow and so she didn’t feel alone.
 The darkness of night was the hardest time because it always felt like the ending.
 I don’t know why.
 We would make sure she was as comfortable as she could be and talk about random things.
 Like the raccoon she had as a pet as child.
 I liked that story.
 We also made sure that she knew we loved her and would miss her very much.
 After all those goodnights and goodbyes she never did pass in her sleep.

 I remember the night clearly when I heard mum cry.
 Dad was switching on lights and fussing around.
-It was 3am.
+It was around 3am.
 I got up and went to the closed bedroom door and asked if I could help.
 This was the moment mum’s body had given up and she could no longer walk.
 For me, this was most definitely the truest sign of the beginning of the end.
 Dad put her in the wheelchair and left to call the ambulance.
 I pushed her into the living room and we looked at each other…. with that face… it’s really happening now.
 I felt myself frown and mum physically slumped down in her chair with sadness.
 Sadness for me because she could see how devastated I was.
 I asked her if she had a bag ready.
 I wrongly assumed she would because she was always so organised.
 Her response, “no, I am not expecting a child”.
 We laughed amongst the tears.
-It’s the last laugh I remember us having together.
+This is the last laugh I remember us having together.

 As the ambulance arrived I told dad to go.
 I would follow in the car in a bit.
 Standing there in the empty house I knew it would never be the same here again.
 It already feels eerie.
 I didn’t like it.
 I didn’t like it at all.